 If you do not already have a veterinarian that you work with, visit your local vets.
 Outline your plan and enlist their support.
 Many sanctuaries are able to employ a veterinary technician who can, under the direction of a veterinarian, take care of some of the basic day-to-day medical treatments.

 We strongly recommend that every sanctuary be linked to an active spay/neuter program.
-Pet overpopulation is the reason we have to create sanctuaries for unwanted animals, so one of the first priorities is to try and prevent more of these animals from coming into the world.
+Overcrowding in shelters is the reason we create sanctuaries for homeless animals, so one of the first priorities is to try and prevent more of these animals from coming into the world.

 When possible, the sanctuary itself should offer these services, not only to sanctuary animals, but also to the general public.
 Best Friends, for example, operates a spay/neuter program for the local area.
-And every animal who is adopted out from the sanctuary is already “fixed.”
+And every animal who comes to the Sanctuary is spayed or neutered before being adopted.

 It is important to feed good quality food to the animals in your care.
 Since food will be a constant expense, getting food donated on a regular basis will help defray costs.
 But, it often requires a lot of legwork and coordination, a good reputation, and a willingness to take whatever they want to give you.